 LPN to RN Salary Comparison & Job Outlook

-LPN to RN programs are popular choices because they build on knowledge already obtained as a LPN.
-In addition, LPN bridge programs build on the experience obtained by working as a LPN.
+LPN to RN programs are popular choices because they build on the knowledge already obtained as an LPN.
+In addition, LPN bridge programs build on the experience obtained by working as an LPN.
 There is no substitute for experience.
 Stepping up the nursing ladder one step at a time is a great way to collect experience.
 Most LPN to RN bridge programs offer credit for LPN education or working experience.
 This may simply be awarded or the program will allow LPNs to "test out" of certain classes.
 This means if test scores are high enough on a certain subject exam, credit is received without taking the class.
 This varies from one LPN to RN bridge program to the next.
 Be sure to research this and find out the educational requirements.
 These programs also usually accept transfer credits from other colleges if applicable.

 |State||LPN Annual Salary||RN Annual Salary||Percent Increase|